So you want to create an app with React Native? In this article, we'll show you how to get started.

 7. Create a distribution build of your app

 Pro Tips for Success When Launching Your App

-So you've created a React Native app—now what?
+Now what?
 Here are a few pro tips to help you make the most of your launch:

 1. Make sure your app is ready for the App Store.
 This means doing a final check to make sure all of your buttons are working properly, your text is legible, and everything looks good on different screen sizes.